Sasha Aneff: Club career

 Aneff started his career playing for Defensor Sporting.
 He made his professional debut on 6 October 2010 against C.A.
 Cerro.

 In 2012, he was loaned out to Bulgarian side Botev Vratsa.

 On 25 November 2013, he signed a new contract with Slovenian PrvaLiga side NK Domžale.

 On 17 February 2015, he signed a six-month loan with Croatian side NK Osijek.

-On 31 March 2016 it was announced that Sasha has signed for Superettan side Syrianska FC.
+On 31 March 2016 it was announced that Sasha had signed for Superettan side Syrianska FC.
 After only 4 league games the club terminated his contracted on 30 May 2016.

-On 24 June 2016 it was announced that he has signed for NorthEast United in the Indian Super League.
+On 24 June 2016 it was announced that he had signed for NorthEast United in the Indian Super League.
 On his signing head coach Sergio Farias told,"Sasha is strong,good in the air and is always on hand to pounce in the box.It is important for the squad to have a balanced mix and he definitely has the attributes we are looking for."